 Additionally, you can also prevent bouncing back of checks due to the unavailability of balance.
 Thus, avoiding unnecessary fees charged on your account.

-I have created an easy to use Checkbook Register Excel Template with preset formulas.
+We have created an easy to use Checkbook Register Excel Template with predefined formulas.
+Just insert your bank transaction daily and easily reconcile at the end of every month.

-This template can be helpful to individuals, accounting professional and students.
+This template can be helpful to individuals, accounting professional,s, and students.
 You can use this template to keep a track of all your income and expenditures.

 Content of Checkbook Register Template

 The Datasheet consists of lists of the type of transactions.
-This list is used for creating the dropdown menu in the Register sheet.
+This list is used for creating the dropdown menu in the Checkbook Register Template.

 From: Start date.
 The Formula given here is =A15, the first line of date column of the data input section.